 - Grids of the same data.

 For most views, you may select a range of months and which presidents appear.

-Most data starts with the Truman administration in April 1945, and is current through June 2020.
+Most data starts with the Truman administration in April 1945.

 Data may be monthly, quarterly, or annual, depending on availability from sources.

 Assigning a range of months, quarters, or years to each presidential term requires making a few judgments.
 For example, when a new president takes office on January 20, should that month be assigned to the new president or the predecessor?
 Whatever decision is made, it doesn’t have much effect on the broad trends.
 For the table of presidents and terms that I used, click here.